kotohiko/md-lib/文化苦旅/小说/欧美文学/A Song of Ice and Fire/『A Game of Thrones』George R. R. Martin.md

 “Did you see any weapons?”

 “Some swords, a few bows.
 One man had an axe.
-Heavy-looking, doublebladed, a cruel piece of iron.
+Heavy-looking, doublebladed, **a cruel piece of iron**[^0-59].
 It was on the ground beside him, right by his hand.”

 “Did you make note of the position of the bodies?”

-Will shrugged.
+Will **shrugged**[^0-60].
 “A couple are sitting up against the rock.
 Most of them on the ground.
 Fallen, like.”

 “Or sleeping,” Royce suggested.

 “Fallen,” Will insisted.
 “There’s one woman up an ironwood, half-hid in the branches.
 A far-eyes.”
 He smiled thinly.
 “I took care she never saw me.
 When I got closer, I saw that she wasn’t moving neither.”
 Despite himself, he shivered.

-“You have a chill?”
+“You have a **chill**[^0-61]?”
 Royce asked.

-“Some,” Will muttered.
+“Some,” Will **muttered**[^0-62].
 “The wind, m’lord.”

-The young knight turned back to his grizzled man-at-arms.
+The young knight turned back to his **grizzled**[^0-63] man-at-arms.
 Frostfallen leaves whispered past them, and Royce’s destrier moved restlessly.
 “What do you think might have killed these men, Gared?”
-Ser Waymar asked casually.
-He adjusted the drape of his long sable cloak.
+Ser Waymar asked **casually**[^0-64].
+He adjusted the **drape**[^0-65] of his long sable cloak.

 “It was the cold,” Gared said with iron certainty.
-“I saw men freeze last winter, and the one before, when I was half a boy.
-Everyone talks about snows forty foot deep, and how the ice wind comes howling out of the north, but the real enemy is the cold.
-It steals up on you quieter than Will, and at first you shiver and your teeth chatter and you stamp your feet and dream of mulled wine and nice hot fires.
+“I saw men freeze last winter, and the one before, when I was **half a boy**[^0-66].
+Everyone talks about snows forty foot deep, and how the ice wind comes **howling**[^0-67] out of the north, but the real enemy is the cold.
+It **steals up**[^0-68] on you quieter than Will, and at first you shiver and your teeth **chatter**[^0-69] and you stamp your feet and dream of mulled wine and nice hot fires.
 It burns, it does.
 Nothing burns like the cold.
 But only for a while.
 Then it gets inside you and starts to fill you up, and after a while you don’t have the strength to fight it.
 It’s easier just to sit down or go to sleep.
 They say you don’t feel any pain toward the end.
 First you go weak and drowsy, and everything starts to fade, and then it’s like sinking into a sea of warm milk.
 Peaceful, like.”

 “Such eloquence, Gared,” Ser Waymar observed.
 “I never suspected you had it in you.”
 “I’ve had the cold in me too, lordling.”
 Gared pulled back his hood, giving Ser Waymar a good long look at the stumps where his ears had been.
 “Two ears, three toes, and the little finger off my left hand.
 I got off light.
 We found my brother frozen at his watch, with a smile on his face.”